 Still, more and more, juveniles are being prosecuted as adults in criminal courts.
 The results can be significant.
 Longer prison sentences and other consequences can have a huge impact on the life of a child charged with a violent crime.

 If your child has been charged with a crime as an adult, you need to be aware of your legal options.
-Contact Bird & Van Dyke in Stockton and Tracy, California, to speak to an experienced criminal defense attorney.
+Contact Bird & Van Dyke in Stockton, California, to speak to an experienced criminal defense attorney.

 Why Are Juveniles Being Tried As Adults?

 More and more juvenile cases are being tried in adult court.
 This is happening for a variety of reasons, but mainly due to budget cuts in juvenile courts.
 Ultimately, it is up to the district attorney’s office to determine whether a case should be tried in juvenile or adult court.